endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `"relative energy damage"`: energy damage that gets scaled according to the energy capacity of a target.
 If the target's shields are up, energy damage is cut in half.

 * There also exist various damage over time damage types.
-Each of these damage types dissipate at a rate of 1% per frame.
+Each of these damage types dissipates at a rate of 1% per frame.
 For example, a ship that takes 10 ion damage will lose 10 energy that frame, 9.9 energy the next frame, 9.801 energy the next, and so on until ionization tapers off to 0.
 That means the total energy loss from that one ion impact will be 10 + 99% * 10 + 99% * 99% * 10 + ... = 10 / 1% = 1000 energy.

   * `"ion damage"`: how much ionization is added to a target when struck by this projectile, draining the target's energy over time.
 If the target's shields are up, incoming ion damage is cut in half.
 Beginning in **v.
 0.9.15**, ionization also had the effect of scrambling damage.
 This was removed when scrambling damage was made its own damage type in **v.
 0.10.0**.